Crock Pot Au Gratin Potatoes

 - Use a mandoline or food processor to slice the potatoes as it makes the job much easier!

-- This dish doesn’t do well on the warm setting.
+- This dish doesn’t do well on the warm setting because the potatoes will continue to cook and turn out too soft.

 - Let the potatoes stand for 20 minutes before serving.
 This will allow for the sauce to thicken a little and it will continue to thicken as it cools.